"Not by might, nor by power, but by my spirit, saith the lord of hosts"

 The Manner in which discipline is exercised is in three main ways:-

 The elders shall encourage and strengthen biblical unity and fellowship with other local churches.
 However, the church can have no fellowship with those who deny the fundamentals of the faith set out in the doctrinal basis.

 As a consistent priority the elders shall ensure that the Lord’s command to preach the Gospel locally and further afield to all the world is kept before the church.
 In the village of West Row, the Evangelism of a Godly-life is our chief means of reaching others.

 All the leaders of activities within the church must be approved by the elders, as must all who serve in any formal capacity within the church.
 Reports shall be made on these activities at members’ meetings from time to time.Similarly, all speakers invited to address meetings of or in connection with the church, all teaching materials used in the church, and all literature distributed by or through the church, must have the approval of the elders.

-Any amendment or addition to this constitution must have the approval of the elders and the support of the total membership.
+Any amendment or addition to this constitution must have the approval of the elders and the support of at least 80% of the total membership.